ja-che/hidimstat/README.md

 problem of support recovery in the context of high-dimensional and spatially structured data.

+**Update on Oct 2024: this repository is no longer maintained.** Please refer to the new up-to-date github repo at https://github.com/mind-INRIA/hidimstat.

 ## Installation

 HiDimStat working only with Python 3, ideally Python 3.6+.
 For installation,